-ar 10) (Mark One) ☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 3 ☐ TRANSITION REPORT PURSUANT TO For the transition period from to Commission file number 1-32167 \ AALCO Energy (Exact name of registrant as specified in it Delaware (State or other jurisdiction of incorporation or organization) 76-0274813 (I.R.S.
-Employer Identification No.) 9800 Richmond Avenue Suite 700 Houston, Texas (Address of principal executive office s) 77042 (Zip code) (713) 623-0801 (Registrant's telephone number, including are ea code) Title of each class Common Stock Common Stock Securities registered pursuant to Section 12(b) Trading symbol(s) EGY EGY) of the Act: Name of each exchange on which registered New York Stock Exchange London Stock Exchange Indicate by check mark whether the registrant (1) has filed shorter period that the registrant was required to file such re or 15(d) of the Exchange Act during the past 12 months (or for suc g requirements for the past 90 days.
-Yes ⊠ No □ h Indicate by check mark whether the registrant has submittee the preceding 12 months (or for such shorter period that the quired to be submitted pursuant to Rule 405 of Regulation S-T dual Yes \boxtimes No \square ring Indicate by check mark whether the registrant is a large accompany.
-See the definitions of "large accelerated filer," "a Act. elerated filer, an accelerated filer, a non-accelecelerated filer," "smaller reporting company elerated filer, smaller reporting company, or an emerging growth y," and "emerging growth company" in Rule 12b-2 of the Exchang ţе Large accelerated filer \square Non-accelerated filer \square (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section $\hfill\square$ ded transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell con npany (as defined in Exchange Act Rule 12b- 2).
-Yes □ No ⊠ As of April 30, 2020, there were outstanding 57,456,139 sh ares of common stock, \$0.10 par value per sh nare, of the registrant.
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI ITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2020 THES EXCHANGE ACT OF 1734 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI' TIES EVOUANCE ACT OF 1024 • • THES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-32167 VAALCO Energy, Inc. (Exact name of registrant as specified in its charter) • Delaware (State or other jurisdiction of incorporation or organization) 76-0274813 (I.R.S.
+Employer Identification No.) 9800 Richmond Avenue Suite 700 Houston, Texas (Address of principal executive offices) 77042 (Zip code) (713) 623-0801 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock Common Stock EGY Securities registered pursuant to Section 12(b) of the Act: Trading symbol(s) EGY Name of each exchange on which registered New York Stock Exchange London Stock Exchange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "eme Act.
+Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ on period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2). s □ No ⊠ As of July 31, 2020, there were outstanding 57,456,139 shares of common stock, \$0.10 par value per share, of the re- egistrant.